Pulling your horse’s tail to tidy up the top

 How do you go from jungle to sleek city street?
-You either pull or clip.
+You either pull or clip the tail.

-Either way, you wil be removing the same hairs, on either side of the dock.
+- Either way, you will be removing the same hairs, on either side of the dock.
 Whatever method you choose, start with a clean and dry tail.

-For safety's sake, please use a human buddy to help you.
-If you have no idea how your pony will react, have your buddy back him up to a stall door an then hang his tail over the door.
-No horseshoe shaped marks on your person, please.
+- For safety’s sake, please use a human buddy to help you.
+If you have no idea how your pony will react, have your buddy back him up to a stall door and then hang his tail over the door.
+No horseshoe-shaped marks on your person, please.
 Most horses have zero reaction to their tail being clipped or pulled.

 I spotted this tail at RK3DE which is now LRK3DE or just that big horse show in Kentucky.

 - This creates a blunt end across and a very clean finish.
 For this, have your horse hold a stick or polo wrap under his tail.
 This mimics how he would carry the tail in the show ring.
 Then grab the tail, run your hands almost to the end, and chop across.